Einstein-Sessions/learn-microservices/README.md

 of the service.
 * We can have multiple instances of that service.
 So when the demand increases, we just have to increase the number of instances of the service running across servers.
+* SOA provides reusability of functionality.
+So the function to create an order from a web application would be the same functionality that would be called by a mobile application.
+So it's the same code creating an order for both the web application and the mobile application.
+* Another characteristic of SOA is the idea of having standardised _contracts/interfaces_.
+When a client calls a service, it calls a service by calling a method.
+The signature of that method normally does not change.
+So we can upgrade the implementation of that interface without actually changing the interface which the clients actually call when making requests.
+* Another characteristic of a service is that they are stateless, so when a request comes in from a website to our service, that instance of a service does not have to remember the previous request from a client.